 Striped bass spawning occurs in the Sacramento River from Colusa to Sacramento, which is downstream of the Red Bluff and Hamilton City intakes.
 Smaller life stages potentially vulnerable to entrainment or other near-field effects would not occur at the intakes.

-Temperatures by water year type between Alternatives 1-3 and the NAA in the Sacramento, Feather, and American river indicates that water temperatures would be predominantly similar among alternatives during the period of presence of each life stage of striped bass.
+Temperatures by water year type between Alternatives 1, 2, and 3 and the NAA in the Sacramento, Feather, and American Rivers indicates that water temperatures would be predominantly similar among Alternatives 1, 2, and 3 during the period of presence of each life stage of striped bass.

-While CalSim II flow results indicate that Alternatives 1-3 would result in reductions in Sacramento River flow near Wilkins Slough during May of critically dry years, it is considered unlikely that this potential effect would impact the striped bass population.
-The analysis indicates limited differences in mean X2 between Alternatives 1–3, and the mean fall X2 would be similar or somewhat lower than NAA.
-Thus, there would not be negative effects to striped bass from the alternatives relative to existing conditions as a result of differences in fall X2.
+While CALSIM II flow results indicate that Alternatives 1, 2, and 3 would result in reductions in Sacramento River flow near Wilkins Slough during May of Critically Dry Water Years, it is considered unlikely that this potential effect would affect the striped bass population.
+The analysis indicates limited differences in mean X2 between Alternatives 1, 2, and 3, and the mean fall X2 would be similar or somewhat lower than the NAA.
+Thus, there would not be negative effects to striped bass from Alternatives 1, 2, and 3 relative to existing conditions as a result of differences in fall X2.

-Additionally, any differences in entrainment risk suggested by the salvage-density method would not be expected to give differing population-level effects between Alternatives 1–3 and the NAA.
+Additionally, any differences in entrainment risk suggested by the salvage-density method would not be expected to give differing population-level effects between Alternatives 1, 2, and 3 and the NAA.

-Based on the above analysis, operation impacts of Alternatives 1-3 on striped bass would be less than significant.
+Based on the above analysis in FISH-13, operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on striped bass.
+Operations of Alternative 1, 2, or 3 would be less than significant..

 NEPA Conclusion for Alternatives 1, 2, and 3